ApppieLV/khbr/README.md

 # Site of Kharkov business review

-Тews site for Kharkov scientists and their research - khbr.in.ua
+News site for Kharkov scientists and their research - khbr.in.ua
 ## Getting Started

 * pip install -r requirements.txt